Resampling-based multi-resolution false discovery exceedance control: Abstract

 \section{Abstract}

-MaxT is a highly popular resampling-based multiple testing procedure, which controls the familywise error rate (FWER) and is powerful under dependence.
+MaxT is a highly popular resampling-based multiple testing procedure, which controls the Familywise Error Rate (FWER) and is powerful under dependence.
 This paper generalizes maxT to what we term ``multi-resolution'' False Discovery eXceedance (FDX) control.
-FDX control means ensuring that the FDP --- the proportion of false discoveries among all rejections --- is at most $\gamma$ with probability at least $1-\alpha$.
+Basic FDX control means ensuring that the FDP --- the proportion of false discoveries among all rejections --- is at most $\gamma$ with probability at least $1-\alpha$.
 Here $\gamma$ and $\alpha$ are prespecified, small values between 0 and 1.
-If we take $\gamma=0$, FDX control is the same as FWER control.
-When $\gamma=0$, the new procedure reduces to maxT.
-For $\gamma>0$, our method has much higher power.
-Our method is then strongly connected to maxT as well.
-For example, if our method rejects fewer than $\gamma^{-1}$ hypotheses, then maxT rejects the same.
-Further, the implied global tests of the two methods are the same, although the implied closed testing procedures differ.
-Finally, our method provides an easy-to-use simultaneous, multi-resolution guarantee: the procedure outputs a single rejection threshold $q$, but ensures that with probability $1-\alpha$, simultaneously over all stricter thresholds, the corresponding FDPs are also below $\gamma$.
+The proposed method is in addition simultaneous, in the following way: the procedure outputs a single rejection threshold $q$, but ensures that with probability $1-\alpha$, simultaneously over all stricter thresholds, the corresponding FDPs are also below $\gamma$.
+In particular, for a small set of hypotheses, the FDP bound is 0, i.e., the FWER is 0.
+Despite these additional, simultaneous guarantees, our method has power comparable to Romano-Wolf, the most powerful non-simultaneous FDX method.
+Further, our method is valid under the same assumptions.
+Thus, this paper shows that FDX methods can often be made simultaneous almost for free.
+The proposed method can be formulated as an extension of simultaneous approaches such as Hemerik, Solari and Goeman (2019), for the first time allowing for confidence envelopes with a data-dependent shape --- thus resolving a major limitation of such methods. \\ \\ \emph{keywords:} Bootstrap; False discovery exceedance; False discovery proportion; Permutation; Post hoc inference; Simultaneous inference